dstotijn/hetty/README.md

 ## Certificate Setup and Installation

-In order for Hetty to proxy requests going to HTTPS endpoints, certificates for Hetty will need to be set up.
+In order for Hetty to proxy requests going to HTTPS endpoints, a root CA certificate for Hetty will need to be set up.
 Furthermore, these certificates may need to be installed to the host for them to be trusted by your browser.
 The following steps will cover how you can generate your certificate, provide them to hetty, and how